schlosser/servers/README.md

     my-website:/etc/nginx/sites-available$ touch new.schlosser.io.nginx.conf
     ```

+    > **Tip:** You can skip this step if you want to just edit an existing configuration file.

 4. Edit it (with sudo!) to add the necessary server blocks.

     **Example for a basic static site served over HTTP:**